 Rabi crops are sown between September and October | The Kharif Crops are sown between April and May |

-Rabi crops are also known as winter of spring crops | The Kharif crops are known as monsoon crops |
+Rabi crops are also known as winter or spring crops | The Kharif crops are known as monsoon crops |

-Rabi crops are harvest at the end of the winter season | The Kharif crops are harvested after the monsoon or rainy season. |
+Rabi crops are harvested at the end of the winter season | The Kharif crops are harvested after the monsoon or rainy season. |

 Rain has less impact on Rabi Crops because heavy rain may ruin the crop | Rain has more impact on Kharif crops because rain is very beneficial for the growth of Kharif crop |

-Examples of Rabi crops are canola, potato, peas, lentils, and vegetables | examples of Kharif crops are cereals, millets, grains, oilseeds crops etc. |
+Examples of Rabi crops are canola, potato, peas, lentils, and vegetables | examples of Kharif crops are cereals, millets, grains, oilseed crops, etc. |

 Rabi crops require irrigation | Kharif crops are totally dependent on rainfall |